 To determine the cost of inefficient picking and its impacts upon your business, it is necessary to understand the picking process.
 What factors influence the cost of selection?
 What are the benefits of picking efficiently?
 How can you increase your picking efficiency?
 Continue reading to find out the answers to these questions and more.

 What Is Picking?

 Picking is one aspect of the order fulfillment process within your warehouse.
 Order fulfillment is one of many warehouse processes that can be managed through a Warehouse Management System (WMS).
 Picking has a direct impact not only on order fulfillment but also on inventory management and customer satisfaction.

 The above example is one of the tangible indicators of increased picking efficiency, but there are intangible impacts.
-The primary one is increased customer satisfaction, which is driven by the fact that more efficient picking results in fewer mistakes in orders, faster shipping times, and better overall inventory control.
+The primary one is increased customer satisfaction, which is driven by more efficient picking, fewer mistakes in orders, faster shipping times, and better overall inventory control.